znsio/specmatic-documentation/documentation/contract_tests.md

 * Create a git repository and push the employees.yaml contract into it.
 * Update the value of "repository" to the url of the git repo.
 This should be a url that could be used by git checkout.
-* Update the contract path in "test" to the relative path of employees.yaml within the git repository.
+* Update the contract path in "exposes" to the relative path of employees.yaml within the git repository.

 Specmatic will use the git command to checkout the git repository provided in the Specmatic configuration file.
 So make sure that the `git` command works on your laptop.